-creased diurnal Internet blocks by correlate the fraction of diurnal blocks with the date when each /8 block was allocated to a regional registry by ICANN [13].
+We can see how evolution in policies results in increased diurnal Internet blocks by correlate the fraction of diurnal blocks with the date when each /8 block was allocated to a regional registry by ICANN [14].
 We show this relationship in Figure 15 by plotting a histogram of how many blocks are currently used diurnally, based on the date of allocation.
 The trend is for increased diurnal use as allocations proceed, corresponding with more careful policies in address use.
 (Linear regression shows a positive slope of 0.08% per month, with 0.609 correlation coefficient.)
 Even though the overall fraction of diurnal blocks shows a slight downward trend (Figure 11), this data shows that newer blocks are more often diurnal.